fboender/ansible-cmdb/README.md

 * `json`: The json template simple dumps a JSON-encoded representation of the gathered information.
 This includes all the extra information scanned by ansible-cmdb such as groups, variables, custom information, etc.

+* `csv`: The CSV template outputs a CSV file of your hosts.

 You can create your own template or extend an existing one by copying it and refering to the full path to the template when using the `-t` option: